-In principle, gains relating to goods held in the private wealth are taxable according to the conditions noted earlier (see section Taxation of Capital Gains).
+In principle, gains relating to goods held in the private wealth are taxable according to the conditions noted in the section Taxation of Capital Gains.

-Sale proceeds relating to the sale of principle residence are in principle tax exempted.
+Sale proceeds relating to the sale of principal residence are in principle tax exempted.

-In principle, gains relating to the sale of any personal item are taxable according to the conditions noted earlier (see section Taxation of Capital Gains).
+In principle, gains relating to the sale of any personal item are taxable according to the conditions noted in the section Taxation of Capital Gains.

 A gift tax is levied on all assets received if the donor is a Luxembourg resident.
 Gifts from a non-resident are subject to gift tax only in respect of real estate located in Luxembourg.
 Inheritance and gift tax are based on graduated rates according to the degree of family relationship of the respective individuals.